The Discovery of the Unconscious: Reception

 The Discovery of the Unconscious is the book for which Ellenberger is best remembered.
 The psychologist, Frank Sulloway, described the book as an "impressively erudite if also much-disputed" work.
 He credited Ellenberger with doing "more than any other student of Freud's life" to question false claims about Freud's achievements.
 The psychoanalyst Joel Kovel described the book as "useful because of its encyclopaedic nature".
 Nevertheless, he concluded that it has "little critical value or real historical analysis."

 Psychologist Hans Eysenck called The Discovery of the Unconscious a "classic" and an "excellent book which unveils many of the myths which have accumulated around Freud".
 Critic Frederick Crews considered the book part of a body of research demonstrating that Freud "was misled by his drive toward heroic fame."
 Crews wrote that Ellenberger reveals "the derivative and curiously atavistic position of psychoanalysis in nineteenth century psychiatry", adding that "no one who ponders the entirety of Ellenberger's subtly ironic narrative can fail to come away with a sense that psychoanalysis was a high-handed improvisation on Freud's part."
 Crews also credited Ellenberger with a biographical understanding of Freud that "set a standard that contemporary scholars are still trying to match", and with revising older estimates of Freud's level of originality and encouraging subsequent scholars to question the scientific validity of psychoanalysis.

 Historian Peter Gay described The Discovery of the Unconscious as useful despite Ellenberger's lack of sympathy for Freud.
 Gay called the book a "thoroughly researched" volume that was far more comprehensive than Lancelot Law Whyte's The Unconscious before Freud (1960).
 Gay added that, "Though far from elegant, though opinionated and not always reliable in its quick judgments (such as its verdict that Freud was the quintessential Viennese), it is a rich source of information."

-Psychiatrist Anthony Stevens made use of Ellenberger's concept of "creative illness", a rare condition whose onset usually occurs after a long period of intense intellectual work, in his account of Jung.
+Psychiatrist Anthony Stevens made use of Ellenberger's concept of "creative illness" in his account of Jung.
 Historian Paul Robinson wrote that The Discovery of the Unconscious paved the way for much of the criticism of Freud that followed in the 1980s.
-Historian of science Roger Smith called the book "a magisterial - and readable - historical study".
+Historian of science Roger Smith called the book "a magisterial – and readable – historical study".
 Psychologist Louis Breger considered the book "extremely valuable".
 He credited Ellenberger with placing Freud's work in context, as well as with providing illuminating discussions of Adler, Jung, and Janet.
 Philosopher Mikkel Borch-Jacobsen and psychologist Sonu Shamdasani called the book a "monumental work".